-You may use a podcast aggregator, called a podcatcher, is the apps that were created to play podcasts.
+You may use a podcast aggregator, called a podcatcher, which is the app that were created to play podcasts.
 The most popular podcatcher is Apple Podcasts, the default podcast app that comes with iOS.
-But there are much more, including:
+But there are many more, including:

 - Google Play;

 This is one of the most effective podcast marketing actions you have to do.

 Other podcasters may also have audiences similar to yours.
 Reach out to these people and ask to organize a cross-promotion.
 It’s easy: you have to mention them and they have to mention you.
 Start by reaching out to podcasts with audiences of the same size as yours.
 They are most likely to collaborate with you.

 Another way to keep your podcast promoted is by joining a community of other podcasters.
 They will give you help, and support, and discuss new ways to boost your podcasts.
 If you dedicate yourself fully to a community, it can bring you big profits.

 In advertising a podcast, you can connect with influencers who have an audience that coincide with yours or has a similar interest.
 You can reach out to other companies, podcasters, or industry leaders to start a collaboration.

 5. Become a guest and invite a guest

 Pitching yourself as a guest on another podcast is a great way to promote your content to an aligned, qualified audience.
 Similarly, including interesting guests on your own podcast produces more engaging episodes and adds a unique experience for your listeners.
 Create a podcast press kit for your guests to easily share the episode.